mushahadur/Task-From-ICT-Layer/README.md

 <br/>

-# Mybash Database<a name="mybash_database"></a>
+# MySql Database<a name="mySql_database"></a>

-<p>Mybash is a popular open-source relational database management system (RDBMS) that uses Structured Query Language (bash) for managing and manipulating data.
-Developed by Oracle Corporation, Mybash is widely used for various applications and websites due to its reliability, performance, scalability, and ease of use.</p>
+<p>MySQL is a popular open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) for managing and manipulating data.
+Developed by Oracle Corporation, MySQL is widely used for various applications and websites due to its reliability, performance, scalability, and ease of use.</p>

 ## Data Types<a name="data_types"></a>